To the homepage of Moto Morini Club Nederland

 9. silicon spray, like WD40

-By experience, I learnt to not use the pre-insulated female blades with the blue or red cover!
+By experience, I learnt to NOT use the pre-insulated female blades with the blue or red cover!
 Too often, after connecting the cable, the wire can just be pulled out!
 That's why they are no option for me.
 I do not solder the wiring.
 The copper gets hard by soldering.
 This increases the chance that the wire breaks at the spot where the soldering tin stops.
 My intention is the copy the original wiring harness on the Morini.
 The reason is simple.
 Despite some stories about 'spagetti wiring', the electrics on the bike are very reliable.
 On my 3½ from 1973 nearly all the wiring is still original.
 Another plus of the wiring is that it consists of about 15 different cable sets, which can be made one-by-one.
-Or, each set can be replaced individually in an existing wiring harness.
+Or, each set can be replaced individually in the existing wiring harness.

 The method is simple: